Accelerated mobile pages or AMP is all the rave throughout 2018, and for good reasons.

 AMP is still in its infancy.
 Nevertheless, contrary to the beliefs, Google would not abandon its implementation because of the mostly positive feedback by both the developers and users.
 After all, the search giant emphasizes improving UX (user experience).

-Having experience the benefits of AMP, Optimind Technology Solutions is your best AMP development partner.
+Having experienced the benefits of AMP, Optimind Technology Solutions is your best AMP development partner.
 Call us!